2020 Election: How Will the "Keys to the White House" Turn?

 Candidate Trump's foreign policy promises were largely predicated on ending endless wars and reducing economic/military assistance to allies and dependents alike.
 Trump did reduce troop levels in Syria, opening the door to Turkish invasion, but has also increased troop commitments to Iraq as well as steering America closer to conflict with Iran.

 Of course, the impeachment trial of the president could mean that Trump is removed from office before the election.
 This would effectively make Vice President Pence the new nominee, an outcome likely disastrous for Republicans.

-Contrary to the Armageddon some liberals imagined under Trump, the nation and economy has held together and America's foreign policy is no less confused than it was before.
+Contrary to the armageddon some liberals imagined under Trump, the nation and economy have held together and America's foreign policy is no less confused than it was before.
 Trump has been brash and brazen at times, the killing of Qassim Suleimani for instance, but if anything, the defining attribute of Trump's administration has been: little change.